ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 - Remainder:    `7 % 2`   yields `1`
 - Exponentiation: `2 ** 8`  yields `256`

+## Operator overloading

-- Operators can be overloaded: they can have different meanings depending on the data type.
+- Operators can have different meanings depending on the data type.

-- The plus sign will concatenate strings: `"Hi there, " + 'human'` yields the single string `"Hi there, human"`
+- The plus sign will concatenate strings: `"Hi there, " + 'human'` yields the single string `"Hi there, human"`.

 ## Functions

-- Lots of built-in functions (`print()`, `range()`, etc.)
-- Easy to create your own:

 ```python
 import math  # use Python's math module.